decaobr/CoronaChartboostPlugin/README.md

 ##Corona Chartboost Plugin
+Currently uses Chartboost SDK 5.0.1 (Sep.
+9, 2014).

-This is an updated Chartboost plugin for Corona SDK.
-Currently uses Chartboost SDK 5.0.
+This is the latest Chartboost plugin for Corona SDK.
 Tested to be fully compatible with iOS 8.

 #####You can find pre-compiled binaries in the "binaries" folder.